 Recruiting from community colleges is a critical component of any sustainable DEI strategy

 According to Opportunity America, a think tank focused on economic mobility, around one in three community college students are first generation college students.
 English language learners are more likely to attend community college than a 4-year institution, along with students who are low-income, veterans, and other underrepresented groups.
-Demographics of 2-year colleges are approximately 50% white and 50% Black or African American, Hispanic or Latinx, Asian American, and Native American.
+Demographics of 2-year colleges are approximately 50% white and 50% Black or African American, Hispanic or Latine, Asian American, and Native American.

 Recruiting community college students on Handshake is a meaningful action your company can take to bring critical skills and diversity to your workforce.